 The anterior commissure of the larynx is the anterior junction point of the true vocal cords.
 It is bounded anteriorly by the thyroid cartilage and is part of the laryngeal glottis.

-Structures present in the midline of anterior cranial fossa from anterior to posterior are:
+Structures present in the midline of the anterior cranial fossa from anterior to posterior are:

 groove for superior sagittal sinus